-COURSE OBJECTIVES To make the students aware about various concepts of Financial CS01: Management.
-CS02: To familiarize students on capital budgeting techniques.
-CS03: To make students know about cost of capital.
-CS04: To make students understand leverage of the company.
-CS05: To understand the financial decision making.
-COURS COURSE OUTCOMES Students will be able to understand the significance of financial C01: management.
-Students will be able to understand the significance of capital C02: budgeting Students will be able to understand the significance of cost of C03: capital.
-C04: Students will be able to understand the leverage issues.
-C05: Students will be able to apply financial decision making skills.
+- To make the students aware about various concepts of Financial Management. - To familiarize students on capital budgeting techniques. - To make students know about cost of capital. - To make students understand leverage of the company. - To understand the financial decision making.

+C01:Show an understanding of the significance of financial Management.

+C02:Be familiar with the significance of capital budgeting.

+C03:Show familiarity with the significance of cost of capital.

+C04:Be able to understand the leverage issues.

+C05:Apply financial decision making skills.